-Did you know that travel-related activities account for approximately 10% percent of worldwide greenhouse gas emissions that contribute to climate change?
+Did you know travel-related activities account for approximately 10% percent of worldwide greenhouse gas emissions that contribute to climate change?
 Or that a long-haul flight generates more carbon emissions than an average person in many countries generates in an entire year?
 Even a round-trip flight from New York to California emits more CO2 than your car produces in a year.
 And more people are flying more often.
 There’s no way around it: travel emits a lot of carbon.
 That’s why we’re doing all we can to offset the emissions that are generated by our adventures.

-We are Industry Leaders
+We are Industry Leaders in Carbon Reduction

 Through our carbon pollution reduction program, we’ve made pioneering strides in the travel industry.
 Since 2007, Natural Habitat Adventures has been the world's first 100% carbon-neutral travel company.
 We embarked on that ambitious project in partnership with Sustainable Travel International, reducing and offsetting the carbon emissions that result from all office- and trip-related activities.
 In 2018, we began partnering with South Pole, a sustainability company that works with businesses and governments to reduce carbon impacts by offsetting greenhouse gas emissions via third-party verified projects around the world.
-In 2019, we took our commitment to a whole new level: we also offset all our guests' flights to and from our adventures, increasing the total amount of our carbon offsetting by 300-400%.
+In 2019, we took our commitment to a whole new level: we also offset all our travelers' flights to and from our global adventure destinations, increasing the total amount of our carbon offsetting by 300-400%.

 How It Works